Record Details

 April and August 2011.
 Test Pitting.

 April 2011.
 An initial appraisal on an area of land that featured a partially infilled enclosure.
-It was believed to to be the former site of a medieval manor house but no systematic excavation had took place there.
-The area was gridded out in 10m x10m squares and metal detected and the finds plotted.
-We then opened seven 1m x 1m test pits to further explore the site.
+It was believed to to be the former site of a medieval manor house but no systematic excavation had taken place there.
+The area was gridded out in 10m x10m squares and metal-detected and the finds plotted.
+Seven 1m x 1m test pits were then opened to further explore the site.
 One of the pits revealed a demolished wall laying on the sloped moat edge and confirmed the presence of a brick building on the site.
-A pottery sherd in situ on the rubble has been dated to between 1450-1650 and further excavation will follow after the hay has been cut on the site.
+A pottery sherd in situ on the rubble was dated to between 1450-1650.
+Further excavation will follow after the hay has been cut on the site.

 August 2011.
 The return to the site followed up on the demolished wall in the side of the moat (Test Pit 7) by extending it to a 10m x 2m trench to encompass the width of the moat, the demolished wall and possible interior or wall foundation.
 A second trench was placed to attempt to pick up on the geophysics survey commisioned by the landowners predicting possible buildings.
 This trench was 7m x 2m and was further extended by 5m during the dig.
-Finds included two complete hand made bricks dating (so far) to pre-Tudor times, floor tiles, medieval pottery sherds, a glass bottle from c1680 and a large quantity of demolition CBM.
-The moat was larger than anticipated approximately 8m wide and at least 2m deep.
+Finds included two complete hand made bricks dating (so far) to pre-Tudor times, floor tiles, medieval pottery sherds, a glass bottle from c1680, and a large quantity of ceramic building material.
+The moat was larger than anticipated, approximately 8m wide and at least 2m deep.

-See (S2) for further details.
-The results of this work are also summarised in (S3).
+See (S5) for further details.
+The results of this work are also summarised in (S6).

 D. Gurney (HES), 5 September 2012.

 Results awaited.
-One of the recent finds includes a brick on which has been incised a Nine Men's Morris board (S4)(S5).
+One of the recent finds includes a brick on which has been incised a Nine Men's Morris board (S7)(S8).

 D. Gurney (HES), 5 September 2012.